salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="htmlelementdocsinnertext-settermd"></a>

-## HTMLElement.prototype.innerText setter
+## HTMLElement.prototype.innerText setter [Chrome, Edge, Opera, Safari]

 The [`HTMLElement.prototype.innerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) property of represents the "rendered" text content of a node and its descendants.
 As a setter, it can be used to replace the rendered content of the element.

 Lightning Web Security runs in the main window, where the `<html>`, `<head>`, and `<body>` elements are shared.
 Malicious code can replace the contents of those elements by assigning a new value to the `.innerText` property, corrupting the DOM of the current rendered page.

 ### Distorted Behavior